A Fresh Look at Glasshouse Design

-- A solid oxide fuel cell was manufactured as a prototype by Siemens Power Generation to convert natural gas into electricity.
-While it is not currently in use, it was the world's first use of a fuel cell in a public garden.
+- While currently not in use, a solid oxide fuel cell prototype created by Siemens Power Generation to convert natural gas into electricity was the first to ever be used in a public garden.

 Advanced Computer Control

 - Anticipatory computer controlled weather and temperature reacting system